diegomarino/combine-ics-calendars-in-yepcode/README.md

-# Merge .ICS calendars in Yepcode
+# Combine .ICS calendars in Yepcode

-This project fetches events from multiple iCalendar (.ics) sources, merges them into a single calendar, and uploads the result to a DigitalOcean Space.
+This project fetches events from multiple iCalendar (.ics) sources, combines them into a single calendar, and uploads the result to a DigitalOcean Space.
 It is designed to run on the [YepCode platform](https://yepcode.io) every 10 minutes, but can be easily adapted to run in other Node.js environments.

 ## Features

 - Fetches events from multiple iCalendar (.ics) sources
-- Merges events into a single calendar
+- combines events into a single calendar
 - Handles recurring events, expanding them for a one-year period
 - Adjusts event times to a specified timezone
-- Generates a new .ics file with the merged events
+- Generates a new .ics file with the combined events
 - Uploads the resulting .ics file to a DigitalOcean Space

 ## Prerequisites